DONATE NOW BY CLICKING THE ENTER SWEEPSTAKES BUTTONENTER SWEEPSTAKES

 A rare armada of 36 Chevrolet Corvettes - one from every model year, starting from the Vette's introduction in 1953 and running through 1989 - has once again seen the light of day.
-The incredible fleet, which originally cost cable music network VH1 $610,000 in 1989 for a sweepstakes, has sat nearly abandoned in a New York City storage lot for about 25 years.
+The incredible fleet, which was originally assembled by cable music network VH1 in 1989 for a sweepstakes, has sat nearly abandoned in a New York City storage lot for about 25 years!

 From Dennis Amodeo, a carpenter from Long Island who won the VH1 sweepstakes, to artist Peter Max, who purchased the collection from Amodeo, to the Heller and Spindler families, who finally convinced Max to sell, the collection has remained in a series of New York City garages collecting dust and falling into disrepair.